rfhs/rfhs-wiki/pages/RF-CTF-SoftwareDefinedRadio-Challenges.md

 https://zeromq.org/

 ZeroMQ (also known as ØMQ, 0MQ, or zmq) looks like an embeddable networking library but acts like a concurrency framework.
 It gives you sockets that carry atomic messages across various transports like in-process, inter-process, TCP, and multicast.
 You can connect sockets N-to-N with patterns like fan-out, pub-sub, task distribution, and request-reply.
 It's fast enough to be the fabric for clustered products.
 Its asynchronous I/O model gives you scalable multicore applications, built as asynchronous message-processing tasks.
 It has a score of language APIs and runs on most operating systems.

+**Note:** If you're on a low bandwidth connection, it's recommended to save the IQ stream to a file first, then decode the information from the file.

 http://www.sigidwiki.com/wiki/